MicrosoftDocs/learn/learn-pr/sports-machine-learning/build-mixed-reality-with-babylonjs/includes/5-create-environment.md

 ## Create the class and constructor

-Next, we'll create the environment class and private variables to map in the constructor.
-We need to pass in our scene and engine, and import the JSON data to an array.
+Next, create the environment class and private variables to map in the constructor.
+You need to pass in the scene and engine, and import the JSON data to an array.

 > [!TIP]
 > This module uses the [starter code on GitHub](https://aka.ms/LearnWithBasketball/BabylonsJS?azure-portal=true).
 If you completed the previous module in the learning path inspired by *Space Jam: A New Legacy*, you might also have your own *players.json* file.
 You can choose to use that.